-The full and early repayment of 2,014 million euros of principal and accrued interest pending payment at that date took place on 28 September 2018.
-This amount related to the syndicated loan agreement in force since 26 June 2014, as renewed in subsequent years and whose terms and conditions were extensively explained in Note 20 on Non-current and current financial liabilities in the notes to the annual accounts for 2016 and 2017.
+The full and early repayment of 2,014 million euros of principal and accrued interest pending payment at that date took place on 28 September 2018, relating to the syndicated loan agreement in force since 26 June 2014, subject to novation in subsequent years, whose terms and conditions were extensively explained in Note 15.b to the financial statements for 2016 and 2017.

-The repayment took place using part of the funds originating from the sale of a non-controlling 49% interest in FCC Aqualia to IFM Global Infrastructure Fund for 1,024 million euros (Note 5) and the funds originating from a new syndicated loan agreement in the amount of 1,200 million euros, thereby completely repaying the preceding loan.
+The repayment took place using part of the funds originating from the sale of a minority 49% interest in FCC Aqualia to the IFM fund for 1,024 million euros (Note 1), together with the funds originating from a new syndicated loan agreement, in the amount of 1,200 million euros, thereby completely repaying the preceding loan.